braaannigan/polars/docs/source/user-guide/transformations/joins.md

 # Joins

 Polars supports both equality and non-equality joins.
-Equality joins are the most common type of join and are used to combine two `DataFrames` based on a common column or columns.
+Equality joins are the most common type of join and are used to combine two `DataFrames` based on equal values in one or more columns.
 Non-equality joins are used to combine two `DataFrames` based on a condition that is not an equality condition such as a nearest key match.

 ## Equality joins

 ### Join strategies overview

 Polars supports the following equality join strategies by specifying the `how` argument to `join`: